ibm-cloud-architecture/refarch-cognitive-conversation-broker/README.md

 Execute locally
 ```
-# execute with a build of angular code and listen to server change
+# execute with a build of angular code and start the server in monitoring mode,
+# so change to server restarts the server.
 $ npm run dev

-# execute the app without compilation
+# You can also execute the app without compilation and monitoring
 $ npm start
 ```